kamandalewis/kamandalewis/README.md

 - 👀 I’m interested in app,web and cloud delepment
 - 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on any project that uses the above mentioned categories
+- ---update---
+- Now more lined on machine learning and general AI
 - 📫 How to reach me
 - email:kamandaexpert@gmail.com
 - whatsapp:+254776493634